openwrt/packages/net/unbound/files/README.md

 ```

 ### Unbound and odhcpd
-You may ask can Unbound replace dnsmasq?
+You may ask, "can Unbound replace dnsmasq?"
 You can have DHCP-DNS records with Unbound and odhcpd only.
 The UCI scripts will allow Unbound to act like dnsmasq.
 When odhcpd configures each DHCP lease, it will call a script.
 The script provided with Unbound will read the lease file for DHCP-DNS records.
 You **must install** `unbound-control`, because the lease records are added and removed without starting, stopping, flushing cache, or re-writing conf files. (_restart overhead can be excessive with even a few mobile devices._)

 Don't forget to disable or uninstall dnsmasq when you don't intend to use it.
 Strange results may occur.
 If you want to use default dnsmasq+odhcpd and add Unbound on top, then use the dnsmasq-serial or dnsmasq-parallel methods above.